본문 바로가기

 "This Downturn Is Different from the Past...Similar to Pre-Great Depression Signs" Experts Warn of Bitcoin Bitcoin stock photo.
 The Asia Business Daily DB

-As of December 18, Bitcoin is trading around $86,000, which is more than 30% lower than its all-time high of approximately $126,000 recorded in October this year.
-With the anticipated bullish trend after the halving now broken, the market's focus is gradually shifting from finding a 'bottom' to assessing 'downside risks.'
+As of December 18, Bitcoin is trading at around $86,000, which is more than 30% lower than its all-time high of approximately $126,000 recorded in October of this year.
+As the bullish trend anticipated after the halving has faded, the market's focus is gradually shifting from finding a 'bottom' to concerns over 'downside risk.'

 According to foreign media outlets such as Bloomberg and Fintoo, Mike McGlone, Senior Commodity Strategist at Bloomberg Intelligence, recently stated, "The current situation is not just a lull, but is reminiscent of the Great Depression nearly a century ago," mentioning the possibility that Bitcoin could fall to the $10,000 level by 2026.

 He analyzed that the excessive expectations and speculative demand that formed after Bitcoin surpassed $100,000 have actually created the conditions for a long-term decline.
 In particular, he pointed out that the Bitcoin-to-gold price ratio has dropped by about 40% this year, diagnosing that "the market is already shifting from risk assets to safe assets."
-McGlone views the Bitcoin-to-gold ratio as a leading indicator of risk assets.
-He explained that as this ratio declines, the likelihood of broad-based pressure on risk assets increases.
+McGlone sees the Bitcoin-to-gold ratio as a leading indicator of risk assets.
+He explained that as this ratio declines, the likelihood of overall risk assets coming under pressure increases.

 "This Downturn Is Different from the Past...Similar to Pre-Great Depression Signs" Experts Warn of Bitcoin Bitcoin stock photo.
 Image Today